Yphanikumar5/integrations/aws-lambda/README.md

 ### RECOMMENDED Metrics

-There are no recommended metrics on Cloudwatch.
+There are no recommended metrics on CloudWatch.

 ### LICENSE